-• rules governing the provision of cable equipment and compatibility with new digital technologies;

-- rules and regulations relating to subscriber and employee privacy; - limited rate regulation; - rules governing the copyright royalties that must be paid for retransmitting broadcast signals; - requirements governing when a cable system must carry a particular broadcast station and when it must first obtain retransmission consent to carry a broadcast station; - requirements governing the provision of channel capacity to unaffiliated commercial leased access programmers; - rules limiting our ability to enter into exclusive agreements with multiple dwelling unit complexes and control our inside wiring; - rules, regulations, and regulatory policies relating to provision of high-speed Internet service, including net neutrality rules; - rules, regulations, and regulatory policies relating to provision of voice communications; - rules for franchise renewals and transfers; and - other requirements covering a variety of operational areas such as equal employment opportunity, emergency alert systems, technical standards, and customer service requirements.
+- rules governing the provision of cable equipment and compatibility with new digital technologies; - rules and regulations relating to subscriber and employee privacy and data security; - limited rate regulation; - rules governing the copyright royalties that must be paid for retransmitting broadcast signals; - requirements governing when a cable system must carry a particular broadcast station and when it must first obtain retransmission consent to carry a broadcast station; - requirements governing the provision of channel capacity to unaffiliated commercial leased access programmers; - rules limiting our ability to enter into exclusive agreements with multiple dwelling unit complexes and control our inside wiring: - rules, regulations, and regulatory policies relating to provision of high-speed Internet service, including net neutrality rules: - rules, regulations, and regulatory policies relating to provision of voice communications; - rules for franchise renewals and transfers; and - other requirements covering a variety of operational areas such as equal employment opportunity, emergency alert systems, technical standards, and customer service requirements.

 Additionally, many aspects of these regulations are currently the subject of judicial proceedings and administrative or legislative proposals.
 In March 2010, the FCC submitted its National Broadband Plan to Congress and announced its intention to initiate approximately 40 rulemakings addressing a host of issues related to the delivery of broadband services, including video, data, VoIP and other services.
 The broad reach of these rulemakings could ultimately impact the environment in which we operate.
-On December 21, 2010, the FCC enacted new "net neutrality" rules, regulating the provision of broadband Internet access.
 There are also ongoing efforts to amend or expand the federal, state, and local regulation of some of our cable systems, which may compound the regulatory risks we already face, and proposals that might make it easier for our employees to unionize.
 For example, Congress and various federal agencies are now considering adoption of significant new privacy restrictions, including new restrictions on the use of personal and profiling information for behavioral advertising.
-In addition, the Twenty-First Century Communications and Video Accessibility Act of 2010, which the FCC is now in the process of implementing, includes various provisions intended to ensure communications services are accessible to people with disabilities.
-Certain states and localities are considering new cable and telecommunications taxes that could increase operating expenses.
+In response to recent global data breaches, malicious activity and cyber threats, as well as the general increasing concerns regarding the protection of consumers' personal information, Congress is considering the adoption of new data security and cybersecurity legislation that could result in additional network and information security requirements for our business.
+In the event of a data breach or cyber attack, these new laws, as well as existing legal and regulatory obligations, could require significant expenditures to remedy any such breach or attack.
+In addition, the Twenty-First Century Communications and Video Accessibility Act of 2010 includes various provisions intended to ensure communications services are accessible to people with disabilities.